Classification of E_0--Semigroups by Product Systems: Von Neumann case: Algebraic classification

 {\parskip0.5ex plus 0.5ex minus 0.5ex For the balance of these notes (Appendix A.1 being the only exception) we discuss the analogues for von Neumann or \nbd{W^*}al\-ge\-bras (respectively, modules and correspondences) of the statements we obtained so far for \nbd{C^*}algebras and modules.

 The algebraic part of the classification gets even simpler.
 This is mainly for two reasons.
 Firstly, a Morita equivalence $M$ from $\cA$ to $\cB$ relates the \nbd{C^*}algebra $\cA$ to the compact operators $\sK(M)$ on $M$.
 This obscures somehow that the representation theory of $\sB^a(E)$ is actually an operation of Morita equivalence, in that the statements that have interpretations in terms of Morita equivalence must be extended from $\sK(E)$ to $\sB^a(E)$ via strictness.
 In the von Neumann case this obstruction disappears, and the representations theory becomes pure Morita equivalence.
-Secondly, the stable versions of isomorphism results, in the \nbd{C^*}case, depend on Kasparov's stabilization theorem and, therefore, on countability assumptions.
+Secondly, the stable versions of isomorphism results, in the \nbd{C^*}case, depend on Kasparov's stabilization theorem and, therefore, on countability assumptions on the modules.
 (The hypothesis of \nbd{\sigma}unitality of $\cB$, on the other hand, does not play a role, because $\cB$ is even assumed unital.)
 Also this obstruction disappears in the von Neumann case.
 (A small price to be paid is that now the dimension of the space with which a module must be stabilized depends on the module.
 But we are more than happy to pay that price, because we are payed off by getting a general theory without countability limitations.)

 On the other hand, the weaker topologies of von Neumann objects require more work.
 Also this work is, however, payed off by much wider applicability of the results.
 (For instance, the results about Hudson-Parthasarathy dilations now apply to the large class of spatial Markov semigroups on a von Neumann algebra, which need no longer be uniformly continuous as in the \nbd{C^*}case.)
 For the first time, we give a concise definition of \it{strongly continuous product system}.
-(We explain that we consider this definition only a ``working definition'', because it does not behave sufficiently ``nice'' with respect to the \it{commutant} of von Neumann correspondences.
-But it is enough for our purposes here.)
+(Let us state that we consider this definition only a ``working definition'', because it does not behave sufficiently ``nice'' with respect to the \it{commutant} of von Neumann correspondences.
+But it is enough for our purposes here.
+For instance, for strongly full and faithful product systems, like spatial ones, we obtain a full duality between product systems and their commutants; see Theorem \ref{scpsdualthm}.)
 Parts of the results for continuous product systems generalize more or less directly to strongly continuous versions.
 Other parts do not.